aerni/statamic-livewire-forms/README.md

 <livewire:form :form="field:handle">
 ```

-## Customize the form view
+## Customizing the form view

-Sometimes you need more control over your form, eg. to group specific fields in a `<fieldset>`.
+Sometimes you need more control over the markup of your form, eg. to group specific fields in a `<fieldset>`.
 You can include single fields like this:

 ```html
 <!-- Antlers -->